mikewest/http-state-tokens/README.md

 We also have the opportunity to reset the foundational assumption that server-side state is best maintained on the client.
-I'll blithly assert that it is both more elegant and more respectful of users' resources to migrate away towards small session identifiers, rather than oodles of key-value pairs (though I expect healthy debate on that topic).
+I'll blithly assert that it is both more elegant and more respectful of users' resources to migrate towards browser-controlled session identifiers, rather than oodles of key-value pairs set by the server (though I expect healthy debate on that topic).

 ### How do you expect folks to migrate to this from cookies?

 Slowly and gradually.
-User agents could begin by advertising support for the new hotness, perhaps adding a `Sec-HTTP-State: ?` header to outgoing requests, setting a value only after explicit reset.
+User agents could begin by advertising support for the new hotness by appending a `Sec-HTTP-State` header to outgoing requests (either setting the value by default, or allowing developers to opt-in, as per the pivot point discussion above).

 Developers could begin using the new mechanism for pieces of their authentication infrastructure that would most benefit from origin-scoping, side-by-side with the existing cookie infrastructure.
 Over time, they could build up a list of the client-side state they're relying on, and begin to